Why is the network better than HDMI splitters and matrix switcher for video walls

-In this week’s blog we want focus on the two main methods of distributing content to your displays: 1) HDMI matrix switchers and splitters; and 2) Network-based systems (AV-over-IP).
+In this week’s blog, we want to focus on the two main methods of distributing content to your displays: 1) HDMI matrix switchers and splitters, and 2) Network-based systems (AV-over-IP).

 HDMI video wall splitters and matrix switchers

-The Matrix switcher and video wall splitter have both been around a long time.
+The Matrix switcher and the video wall splitter have both been around a long time.

 They are likely the simplest way to deploy a video wall.

 The main drawback of this approach is that in their simplicity both splitters and matrix switchers are in fact quite limited in what they can accomplish.

 HDMI video wall splitters take a source input and distribute it across several outputs.

 They come as a piece of hardware, preconfigured and pretested, and they are usually plug-and-play.

 In the case of a video wall, one output connects to each display and the device splits the image and sends the corresponding output to each screen.